santhoshrgit/CarSales_powerbi_dashboard/README.md

 # 🚗 Car Sales in India - 2024 (Unpivoted Version)

 This repository contains a dataset of **car sales in India for the year 2024**.
-The data is structured in an **unpivoted format**, making it easy to analyze trends, perform data visualization, and use in data science projects.
+The data is structured in an **unpivoted format**, making it easy to analyze trends, perform data visualization, and use in data Analytics projects.

 ## 📂 Dataset Overview
 - **File Name:** `Car Sales in India - 2024 (Unpivot Version).xlsx`